mmtdgn/enum-dictionary/README.md

 ## Benefits
 - Serializable dictionary
 - No need to cast to integers with this tool.
 We can store integer data with enum-dictionary.
 It also allows different enum keys to be equal to the same integer value. (normally C# not allows that)
-- There are 2 return value types. can be increased
+- There are 2 return value types.
+Can be increased
 - Dictionary length updates itself by enum length.
 'Add' and 'Remove' are not allowed.
 Each enum value is automatically serialized

 <b>Reorderable Serialized Enum Dictionary</b><br>